 The project coordinator will NOT be responsible for the financial management of BlueBio project funding, which will be handled directly between the national research institutions/industries and their national/regional funding agencies in each participating country.

 7.2.
-Use of the online submission tool
+Use of the online Submission Tool

 It is the duty of the coordinator to enter the data online.
-The application must consist of a partner description and a project description.
+The following data needs to be submitted during pre-proposal stage:

 7.2.1.
 Partner description